Darkcybe/darkcybe.github.io/_posts/2022-09-11-DFIR_Evidence_of_Execution.md

 - [Costas K - An Alternative to Prefetch -> BAM](https://www.linkedin.com/pulse/alternative-prefetch-bam-costas-katsavounidis/)
 - [DFIR.ru - BAM Internals](https://dfir.ru/2020/04/08/bam-internals/)

-## Jump Lists
+## Jump List
-The Windows task bar (Jump List) is engineered to allow users to "jump" or access items they have frequently or recently used quickly and easily.
+The Windows task bar (Jump List) is engineered to allow users to “jump” or access items they have frequently or recently.
+This can include files, applications, and directories to name the major items of significance for forensic investigations.

-The data stored in the AutomaticDestinations folder will each have a unique file prepended with the AppID of the associated application.
+The data stored in the AutomaticDestinations directory contains a unique file for each application prepended with a unique Application ID (AppID) correlated to the associated application, such as the following example which depicts the AppID of Windows Explorer 8.1: `f01b4d95cf55d32a.automaticDestinations-ms`.

 **WIN:** 7+ <br>
 **SRV:** 2012+